vyos/vyos-documentation/docs/services/dns-forwarding.rst

 .. note:: the CD-bit is honored correctly for process and validate.
 For log-fail, failures will be logged too.

+.. cfgcmd:: set service dns forwarding ignore-hosts-file

+Do not use local ``/etc/hosts`` file in name resolution.
+VyOS DHCP server will use this file to add resolvers to assigned addresses.

+.. cfgcmd:: set service dns forwarding max-cache-entries

+Maximum number of DNS cache entries.
+1 million per CPU core will generally suffice for most installations.

 Example
 =======